Fast differentiation of hyperbolic chaos: Discussions

+Depending on the sparsity of the problem, the main computational complexity of the fast response may come from different parts.
+In the worst case, the Hessian tensor $\nabla f_*$ is dense, and contracting it with $\tilde v$ takes $O(M^3)$ operations.
+If we further assume that each entry in $\nabla f_*$ requires $O(1)$ operations to obtain, then it also takes $O(M^3)$ operations to obtain $\nabla f_*$.
+Hence, for the dense case, the cost for each step of the fast response algorithm is dominated by obtaining $\nabla_{\tilde v}f_*$, which only needs to be done once, and the cost is typically $O(M^3)$.

+On the other hand, for many engineering problems, for example, fluid mechanics and image processing, $\nabla f_*$ and $f_*$ typically have only $O(M)$ entries, with each entry taking $O(1)$ operations to compute.
+The cost then comes mainly from computing terms such as $f_*\underline e$, whose complexity is $O(uM)$ for each step, and can be computed faster via vectorized programming.
+The sparse case is perhaps more common in real-life applications.

-Finally, we give a very crude and formal estimation on the error and total cost of fast linear response, using the decorrelation step number $W$, the total number of steps $T:=AN$, unstable dimension $u$, and system dimension $M$.
-First, the error for using finite $W$, $ U.C.-U.C.^W$, is $O (\theta^W)$ for some $0<\theta<1$, which is the rate of decay of correlation.
-We make the simplifying assumption that, on any trajectory, for any function $\phi$ we care about, and for large enough $N$,
+Finally, we give a very crude and formal estimate on the error and total cost of fast response, using the decorrelation step number $W$, the total number of steps $T:=AN$, the unstable dimension $u$, and the system dimension $M$.
+First, the error in using finite $W$, $ U.C.-U.C.^W$, is $O (\theta^W)$ for some $0<\theta<1$, which is the decorrelation rate.
+We make the simplifying assumption that, on any orbit, for any mean-zero function $\phi$,

-where $\sim$ means approximately equal with large probability.
-This assumption is verified later in our numerical example, and it can be achieved by more basic assumptions, such as all summands are i.i.d.
+This assumption is verified later in our numerical example, and it can be proved under hyperbolicity.